HOW IT WORKS

 • A supervision playbook your team owns

-Eight weeks is real — here's your side of it.
+Four to six weeks is real.
+Here's your side of it.

 We put the success criteria in the contract.